MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 When you're ready to automatically label the files that the scanner discovers, continue to the next procedure.

-## Configure the scanner to apply classification and protection to discovered files
+## Configure the scanner to apply classification and protection

 In its default setting, the scanner runs one time and in the reporting-only mode.
 To change these settings, run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet.